-The Orion's welding process:
+The Orion's welding process (See image on top of next page).
 1. The user touches the electrode to the surface with very light pressure.
 2. The Orion turns on the shielding gas (argon).
 3. The Orion retracts the electrode and sends a burst of electrical energy - forming a plasma arc.
-Please note that the weld is only made after the electrode lifts from the workpiece surface - therefore it is important to use very light pressure.
+Please note that the weld is only made after the electrode lifts from the work-piece surface - therefore it is important to use very light pressure.

-Remember that the weld is created only when the electrode lifts from the workpiece surface.
+Remember that the weld is created only when the electrode lifts from the work-piece surface.

 This means that using too much pressure will prevent a weld from taking place and will also damage your electrode.

 The penetration of your weld spot depends on many different factors.
-However, as a rule of thumb you can expect the penetration of the weld spot to be approximately 1/4 of the diameter of the weld spot.
+However, as a rule of thumb you can expect the penetration of the weld spot to be approximately 1⁄4 of the diameter of the weld spot.
 Factors like electrode shape and condition also effect the weld penetration and will be discussed in more detail later.